d2s/Documentation/_posts/2018-01-01-plansnapshots.md

 To delete the suggested snapshots press the `Delete` button.

-**Previous months**:
+### Previous months:

 - in previous months: keep snapshots either last `Day` each previous month or every `Day` in previous month.
   - snapshots marked for delete are tagged `prev months`
   - snapshots to keep are tagged `last Day month` or `Day prev month`

-The `Plan` button is available after selecting a task and RsyncOSX has collected info about snapshots from remote server.
+Selecting a plan is available after selecting a task and RsyncOSX has collected info about snapshots from remote server.

+Plan `last`, choosen day is Sunday:

 ![](/images/RsyncOSX/master/plansnapshots/last.png)

+Plan `every`, choosen day is Sunday:

 ![](/images/RsyncOSX/master/plansnapshots/every.png)